Tableflow Quick Start Using Your Storage and AWS Glue in Confluent Cloud¶

 - Step 1: Create a topic and publish data

-- Step 2: Configure your storage bucket
+- Step 2: Configure your S3 bucket and provider integration

 - Step 3: Enable Tableflow on your topic